Randomized, Double-blind, Placebo-controlled, Crossover Study of Atrasentan in Subjects With IgA Nephropathy (ASSIST)

 Detailed Description

-Approximately 52 patients with biopsy-proven IgAN on a background SGLT2i and a maximally tolerated and stable dose of a renin-angiotensin system (RAS) inhibitor [such as angiotensin converting enzyme inhibitor (ACEi) or angiotensin-receptor antagonist (ARB)] as part of standard of care, will be randomized to either sequence AB or sequence BA in which they will receive 0.75 mg atrasentan once daily during one period (period A), complete a 12-week washout period, and then receive matching placebo during the other period (period B) as determined by the randomization schema.
+Approximately 52 patients with biopsy-proven IgAN who are on a background SGLT2i and a maximally tolerated and stable dose of a renin-angiotensin system inhibitor (RASi) [such as angiotensin converting enzyme inhibitor (ACEi) or angiotensin-receptor antagonist (ARB)] as part of standard of care, will be randomized to either sequence AB or sequence BA in which they will receive 0.75 mg atrasentan once daily during one period (period A), complete a 12-week washout period, and then receive matching placebo during the other period (period B) as determined by the randomization schema.

 The primary objective of the study is to evaluate the efficacy of atrasentan vs. placebo while on background therapy with SGLT2i.